getqujing/interview/README.md

 ## Introduction

-Thanks for taking time for the tech interview.
-It is an opportunity to show how well your programming skills and personalities are.
+Thanks for spending time taking the tech interview.
+It is an opportunity to show how awesome you are at programming.

-Usually, we have 3 - 4 rounds of interviews here at Dai Ke, which are,
+Usually, we have 3 - 4 rounds of interviews:

 1. Preliminary tech interview (this round, Skype/phone)
 2. Advanced tech interview (1 - 2 rounds, Skype/phone)
 3. Interview with the team (on-site)

-In most cases, it takes 2 - 3 weeks for the complete interview process.
+In most cases, it takes 2 - 3 weeks to complete the process.

-The preliminary test is base on some online judge sytem problems like LeetCode or ACM.
+Questions in the preliminary test stem from online judge system platform like LeetCode，or international programming contest like ACM.

-### Requirement
+### Requirements

-* Make your code correct, efficient (in terms of performance), and as simple as possible.
+* Keep your code neat, concise, and readable.
 * Use any programming language of your choice.
-* Please commit your code to Github, and send the repository URL back.
+* Commit your code to Github, and send the repository URL back.
-* For every question you complete, unit test(s) is REQUIRED.
+* Unit test(s) is REQUIRED for every question.
 * You only have one hour!
 Don't worry, most well-trained developers could do this.

 ### Our Expectations

-Through this programming test, you should be able to demonstrate:
+In this programming test, you should demonstrate:

 1. Good understanding of the programming language you use.
 2. Good programming practices.
 Code quality and maintainability.
 3. Good understanding of unit tests.
-4. Apply suitable algorithm to solve the questions.
+4. Good understanding of algorithms.

 ### Ask for Help

-Should you have any questions, shoot us an email any time.
+Should you have any questions, shoot us an email.

-We highly encourage you to do so, even if you needed help solving the problems.
-Apart from examining your programming skills, we also want to see what it looks like working with you.
+We highly encourage you to do so, even if you need further assistance to overcome these programming hurdles.
+Apart from examining your programming skills, we also want to see what it looks like to work with you.

 ## Questions